 This philosophy has involved some risk.
-CBS elected not to join in on AT&T Inc.’s (NYSE:TC) DirecTV Now in November.
-It has yet to sign a deal with DISH Network Corp.’s (NASDAQ:DISHC) Sling TV and is also not part of Hulu, despite the fact Hulu plans to launch a cable-style streaming package early this year.
+CBS elected not to join in on AT&T Inc.’s (NYSE:TB) DirecTV Now in November.
+It has yet to sign a deal with DISH Network Corp.’s (NASDAQ:DISHA) Sling TV and is also not part of Hulu, despite the fact Hulu plans to launch a cable-style streaming package early this year.

 So far CBS All Access has about 1.2 million paying subscribers of which 10-15% pay for the $9.99 ad-free option.
 CBS projects about 4 million paid subscribers by 2020.

 Many believe the go-it-alone philosophy of CBS All Access waters down the network’s negotiating leverage.
 Some cable operators suggest that if CBS won’t play ball, all they have to do is give their subscribers a modestly-priced free year of CBS All Access programming.